maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 What it does
 ------------

 The scRNA-seq pipeline is intended to process UMI-based data, expecting the cell barcode and umi in Read1, and the cDNA sequence in Read2.
+The workflow has predefined settings for CelSeq2 and 10x data, but can be extended to custom protocols.

 There are currently two analysis modes available:
 - "STARsolo" which uses STAR solo for mapping and quantitation.